-Leysera gnaphalodes is a perennial shrublet with radiant yellow flowers that occurs in the winter rainfall parts of South Africa and Namibia.
+Leysera gnaphalodes is a perennial aromatic shrublet with radiant yellow flowers that occurs in the winter rainfall parts of South Africa and Namibia.
 The plant's aromatic flavours give a pleasant infusion that makes an appetizing tea.

-Leysera gnaphalodes is a dwarf short-lived perennial shrub that grows up to about 1 m in height with narrow, hairy, grey to greenish leaves that are covered with stalked glands.
+Leysera gnaphalodes is a dwarf short-lived perennial shrub that grows up to about 1 m in height with narrow, hairy, grey to greenish aromatic leaves that are covered with stalked glands.

 The flower-heads are solitary on very slender stalks, and both the ray and the disc florets are bright lemon-yellow.
 The flowerheads have pale brown papery involucral bracts which are arranged in approximately 5 overlapping rows.

 The achenes (fruits, `seeds') are small and dry, with a feathery white pappus which probably aids in wind dispersal.
 Flowering time is mainly in spring, between September and November, but individual plants may be found in flower throughout the year.